Proofreading

 Page checklist:

-Words/letters that repeat at starts/ends of lines
+words/letters that repeat at starts/ends of lines

 hyphen stacks